11 Communication

 )

 Two side-by-side box plots of price versus cut of diamonds.
 The outliers are transparent.
 On both plots the x-axis labels are formatted as dollars.
-The x-axis labels on the plot start at $0 and go to $15,000, increasing by $5,000.
+The x-axis labels on the left plot start at $0 and go to $15,000, increasing by $5,000.
 The x-axis labels on the right plot start at $1K and go to $19K, increasing by $6K.

 Two side-by-side box plots of price versus cut of diamonds.
 The outliers are transparent.
 On both plots the x-axis labels are formatted as dollars.
-The x-axis labels on the plot start at $0 and go to $15,000, increasing by $5,000.
+The x-axis labels on the left plot start at $0 and go to $15,000, increasing by $5,000.
 The x-axis labels on the right plot start at $1K and go to $19K, increasing by $6K.

 Another handy label function is label_percent():